ucr-hpcc/hpcc_slurm_examples/singularity/galaxy/README.md

 ## SSH Tunnel

-After the galaxy job has started collect the node and port details and follow these instructions [https://hpcc.ucr.edu/manuals_linux-cluster_jobs.html#web-browser-access](Web Browser Access).
+After the galaxy job has started collect the node and port details and follow these instructions [Web Browser Access](https://hpcc.ucr.edu/manuals_linux-cluster_jobs.html#web-browser-access).